csc-training/sscc-qc-basic/tutorial1/README.md

    * **important** Replace `your-username` with your actual username on CSC supercomputer!
 Also, in the *Work directory*  field.

 TURBOMOLE can be run in parallel either via a shared memory approach (SMP, only within a single node) or by using MPI parallelization (possible to run over several nodes).
-In the tutorial we will use the SMP version.
+In this tutorial we will use the SMP version.

 !["update"](../img/local_9.png)

 Use these: